arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## reports/

-The reports directory holds published papers and content used for producing papers, presentations, websites, metrics, etc. It can additionaly hold the following information:
+The reports directory holds published papers and content used for producing papers, presentations, websites, metrics, etc. It can additionally hold the following information:

 - Figures & tables: generated metrics and graphics for supporting reports
 - Log.md: computational notebook (if one was used to create the content)